sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 ## Connection Options

-The connection options specify the information needed to connect to Elasticsearch and Kibana.
+The connection options specify the information needed to connect to OpenSearch.

 If you are using ingress, the *`hostname`* and *`port-num`* are the host and port number for the ingress object.

 `-us|--user` *`username`*
-specifies the user name to use to connect to Elasticsearch and Kibana in order to return the log messages.
+specifies the user name to use to connect to OpenSearch in order to return the log messages.

 `-pw|--password` *`password`*
-specifies the password to use to connect to Elasticsearch and Kibana in order to return log messages.
+specifies the password to use to connect to OpenSearch in order to return log messages.

 `-h|--host` *`hostname`*
-specifies the host name to use to connect to Elasticsearch and Kibana.
+specifies the host name to use to connect to OpenSearch.
 If you are using ingress, the *`hostname`* is the host for the ingress object.

 `-po|--port` *`port-num`*
-specifies the port number to use when connecting to Elasticsearch and Kibana.
+specifies the port number to use when connecting to OpenSearch.
 If you are using ingress, the *`port-num`* is the port number for the ingress object.

 `-pr|--protocol` `https | http`
-specifies whether to use HTTPS or HTTP to connect to Elasticsearch and Kibana.
+specifies whether to use HTTPS or HTTP to connect to OpenSearch.
 The default value is `https`.

 You can also specify these environment variables in order to provide connection information:
 - `ESUSER=`*`username`*